Tobiasheitor/mp3agic/readme.md

 Simple algoritm used to rename music files with track metadata.
  The algorithm will read the meta tags of the track (name and author) and rename them in the format: "name - author".
- The algorithm is configured for .mp3 files, but can be easily changed in the 'RenameFile' class.
+ The algorithm is configured for .mp3 files, but can be easily changed in the 'RenameFile' class (available in the 'com.mpatric.impl' package).

 ## How to run the algorithm